 If more than one process applies to a solicitation or process, each applicable process should be followed.
 The Purchasing Department in consultation with University Counsel will coordinate the application of the various processes.

-The RFP process is similar to the RFB process with respect to University conditions related to insurance, indemnification and confidentiality.
-However, the RFP process is utilized for services or projects that permit flexibility in responding to the University’s objective, and vendors are asked to submit their proposed solutions for the project.
-RFP responses are opened and recorded on the specified due date and time.
-As determined by the Purchasing Department and/or as designated by the President, representatives of one or more University departments, such as the requesting department, Purchasing, and possibly Facilities Management, will evaluate the responses.
-Vendors may then be asked to make a presentation to further clarify their response and qualifications to fulfill the requirements of the project.
+Vendors may be asked to make a presentation to further clarify their response and qualifications to fulfill the requirements of the project.
 The reviewers will then make a recommendation to the appropriate approving authority for award to the vendor determined by the reviewers to have presented the best solution to accomplish the project.
-The appropriate approving authority will vary from project to project (e.g., Dean, Vice President, Provost or President).
+The appropriate approving authority will vary from project to project (e.g. dean, vice president, provost or president).

 The individual engaged as independent contractor to perform services is required to complete an Independent Contractor Determination and Certification and submit a “Scope of Work” and total cost on an executed Temple University’s Independent Contractor Service Agreement document.

-Independent Contractor Service Agreements that exceed $3,000 must be attached to a Purchasing Requisition and forwarded to the Purchasing Department with a copy of all IC forms for review and approval by Accounts Payable.
-Issuance of a contract purchase order signed by the Director of Purchasing will follow upon approval of documentation by Accounts Payable and Purchasing.
+Independent Contractor Service Agreements that exceed $3,000 must be attached to a Purchasing Requisition and forwarded to the Purchasing Department with a copy of all Independent Contractor forms for review and approval by Accounts Payable.
+Issuance of a contract purchase order will follow upon approval of documentation by Accounts Payable and Purchasing.